Guide to Shadow Art for Kids: Creative Drawing Idea using Leaves

 Founder of @inspiremyplay, Early Years teacher for 11 years and mummy to three gorgeous girls.
 I'm passionate about about the benefits of play in early childhood.

-But there are many ways you can do shadow drawing.
-All you need is the sun, some paper (or another surface you’re happy to have drawn on!), an object to draw, and something to draw with.
-So, next time there's a sunny day, grab some chalk or pencils and paper and let the kiddies experiment with shadow art.
+There are lots of ways to try shadow drawing.
+All you need is the sun, some paper (or another surface you’re happy to draw on), an object to trace, and something to draw with.
+So next time there's a sunny day, grab some chalk or pencils, and paper, and let your children experiment with shadow art.

 What is Shadow Art?